 support Food Not Bombs.

-The all volunteer Food Not Bombs movement shares food in nearly 1,000 communities in at least 65 countries.
+OUR 40 YEAR HISTORY The all volunteer Food Not Bombs movement shares food in nearly 1,000 communities in at least 65 countries.
 Food Not Bombs was formed by eight young anti-nuclear activist at the May 24, 1980, Occupation Attempt of the Seabrook Nuclear Power Station.
 Food Not Bombs is dedicated sharing vegan food and does not serve meat or other animal products as a way to avoid complicity with the exploitation of the workers and the cruel and violent conditions of the animal agriculture industry and to reduce our impact on the climate crisis.

 Food Not Bombs has provided food and material relief to the survivors of the Loma Prieta Earthquake in San Francisco and Northridge Earthquake in San Fernando Valley, Hurricanes Katrina and Sandy as well as Typhoon Yolanda, the Christmas Tsunami, the 2019 floods in Thaton, Myanmar and many other disasters during its 40-year history.